jasonbayton/11ty/_src/blog/2025/08/amapi-apk-deployment.md

 That's bittersweet.
 I'd expect most vendors - particularly those that have been around for a while - will have their own implementation of package deliveries used for other platforms, other scenarios, etc. In that case this feature can simply _plug and play_.
 On the other hand, for the newer platforms embracing AMAPI in the last few years, it's a big shift to need to build this on the back of a service that does most-everything else directly.

 Thankfully, the actual main event of installing APKs is documented, includes samples, and isn't complex.
-There's a nice guide [here](https://developers.google.com/android/management/manage-custom-apps)
+There's a useful guide [here](https://developers.google.com/android/management/manage-custom-apps).

 ## Planning the approach